Saprotroph: Conditions

 The majority of nutrients taken in by such organisms must be able to provide carbon, proteins, vitamins and, in some cases, ions.
 Due to the carbon composition of the majority of organisms, dead and organic matter provide rich sources of disaccharides and polysaccharides such as maltose and starch, and of the monosaccharide glucose.

+Wider benefits

+The Royal Horticultural Society states that saprotrophs recycle nutrients and therefore should be left in gardens if possible.